Brussels Sprouts and Chestnuts

 I hope you enjoy it.
 Please give some feedback in the comments section below if you do!

-How to make roasted Brussel Sprouts and chestnuts
+How to make roasted Brussels Sprouts and chestnuts